 Her parents have exhausted all their sources and cannot afford the life-saving transplant for their daughterVazees owns a small xerox shop at Vellore and with the meager income he supports his family of four and his elderly parents too.
 He works tirelessly to save his precious daughter's life.
 He saved every little penny he earned with a hope to provide a good education to his children.
 But now he has exhausted all his savings, sold his wife's jewellery and is left with nothing.
 He has borrowed money from everyone he knew, yet it isn't enough to afford the life-saving transplant.

 How you can help1-year-old Baby Yumna suffers from a severe liver disease that has damaged her liver a 100%.
 She is in constant pain and her condition can turn fatal any moment without an urgent liver transplant.
-Her young mother is a matching donor but she cannot afford the transplant.
+Her young mother is a matching donor but she will not be able to save her if she can't lose 5 kgs in one week, and find a way to afford the transplant.
 Her poor father is desperately waiting for help.
 Only your support can save this baby.

 Your contribution can help 1-year-old baby Yumna to get a transplant and live a normal life